Velas (VLX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Velas Historical Price

-According to the latest data gathered on Velas live price page, the current price of Velas is 0.0041893USD.
-The circulating supply of Velas(VLX) is 2.71B VLX , giving it a market capitalization of $11.35M.
+According to the latest data gathered on Velas live price page, the current price of Velas is 0.00420751USD.
+The circulating supply of Velas(VLX) is 2.71B VLX , giving it a market capitalization of $11.41M.

 The Velas Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of VLX based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.